 The Psychiatric interview is the most important component of a full psychiatric evaluation.
 The style, format, and duration of the interview is subject to change depending upon the context and the setting.
-However, a comprehensive psychiatric interview consists of the same basic components:

 Safety.
 Most psychiatric interviews will take place in an office, clinic, hospital room, day room/ common room, or jail cell.
 Regardless of the location, the most important consideration prior to starting any interview is safety.
 While it is tempting to assume patients will remain calm and cooperative during the interview, it is not a safe assumption.
 While the majority of patients suffering with mental illness are not violent and will not become violent, it is always better to be safe than sorry.
 Regardless of setting, be sure you think about your safety and the safety of those around you (including your patient).

 Confidentiality.
 Do your best to interview patients in a quiet calm place away from other patients.
 The psychiatric interview can be a very personal and emotional experience.
 Patients may reveal very personal information and/or confide in you.
 Providing a safe place for patients to feel safe during their most vulnerable moments is of upmost importance to create and maintain a strong therapeutic alliance.
 While some settings may be limited in terms of space or areas to interview, every attempt should be made to find a safe quiet place to talk.

 Before introducing yourself.
 Before approaching a patient, assess safety by asking staff, if available, about the patient’s behavior and whether they have any safety concerns.
 If there is a concern for safety, consider being extra safe by politely requesting security or additional staff to be present with you during the interview.
 This will ensure your safety, the safety of the patient, and the safety of the staff.
 There is nothing more devastating than being in a room with a violent or agitated patient with no help around!